-- Excessive bruising with normal daily activities
+- · Excessive bruising with normal daily activities

-- Bloody nose
+- · Bloody nose

-- Petechiae-pinpoint red dots on the skin
+- · Petechiae-pinpoint red dots on the skin

-- Blood in the urine or stool
+- · Blood in the urine or stool

-- Bleeding gums
+- · Bleeding gums

 - · Cuts that won't stop bleeding

 - · Coughing up blood

-- Your health care provider may recommend platelet transfusions when the platelets are below 10,000μL or at higher levels for patients with additional risk factors, such as a recent surgery.
+- Your health care team may recommend platelet transfusions when the platelets are below 10 x 10° /L or at higher levels for patients with additional risk factors, such as a recent surgery.
 Platelet transfusions may be given to reduce the risk of bleeding.
 Platelet transfusions are considered a form of supportive care.
 They do not change the characteristics of the MDS.
 The benefits of platelet transfusions are temporary (hours) so that repeated transfusions may be needed.
-The number and frequency of platelet transfusions will vary for each person based on the severity of symptoms, the characteristics of the MDS, and what other treatments are being used. - Your doctor will recommend that you stop taking any medications that interfere with platelet function (aspirin) or prevent clotting through other mechanisms (blood thinners such as Coumadin, Plavix, and Heparin).
-These medications are generally held when the platelet count is below 50,000/μL.
+The number and frequency of platelet transfusions will vary for each person based on the severity of symptoms, the characteristics of the MDS, and what other treatments are being used. - Your doctor will recommend that you stop taking any medications that interfere with platelet function (aspirin) or prevent clotting through other mechanisms (blood thinners such as Warfarin, Plavix, and Heparin).
+These medications are generally held when the platelet count is below $50 \times 10^9 \, \text{/L}$. - There are currently no FDA approved growth factors for the treatment of thrombocytopenia in patients with MDS.
+There are medications used for thrombocytopenia resulting from other causes that are being studied in clinical trials for patients with MDS and thrombocytopenia. - If thrombocytopenia is severe, it may be necessary to modify your MDS treatment by changing the dose or holding the medication temporarily until the platelet count recovers.